 Tickets are available August 6 at idahotickets.com

 Massachusetts is one of only two states in the country without a law granting prison inmates the right to test DNA evidence that might prove their innocence.
 A lingering, long- contested bill may finally change that.

 Massachusetts has seen its share of wrongful convictions.
 But when it comes to keeping the innocent out of jail, advocates say, the Commonwealth lags far behind.

 In response to hundreds of cases nationwide of prisoners winning exoneration after spending years in prison, virtually every state has passed laws guaranteeing convicts access to DNA testing that might prove their innocence.
-The quality of DNA tests is constantly improving, so about half of states go a step futher, requiring officials to keep evidence indefinitely for future testing.
+The quality of DNA tests is constantly improving, so about half of states go a step further, requiring officials to keep evidence indefinitely for future testing.

 Massachusetts, however, does neither.

 In fact, according to the Innocence Project’s state-by-state comparison, Massachusetts has some of the poorest safeguards against wrongful conviction in the nation.
 Officials aren’t required to keep evidence indefinitely, and the Commonwealth is one of only two states that doesn’t guarantee access to DNA testing (Oklahoma is the other).

 As a practical matter, convicts in Massachusetts get access to tests anyway, as the Globe noted in a 2009 editorial.
 And evidence is supposed to be preserved.

 But to advocates of DNA testing, assurances aren’t good enough.